 Incoming mail for all staff is distributed through named pigeonholes found in the Physics Common Room (P5.64).
-Pay slips will be delivered each month on the 25th or next working day.
-Success Factors (the new self-service employee management system) will go live in 2019 and payslips will then be available electronically.
+Pay slips will be available each month on the 25th or next working day and can be accessed electronically via Success Factors (the self-service employee management system).

 Outgoing mail should be brought to the Department Office to be stamped with 137 (Physics code) and placed in the outgoing tray.
 Collection time is mid afternoon.
 Internal mail does not require a 137 stamp.